yqlbu/wireguard-proxy/WIKI.md

 ## Artifact

 This tutorial was created and tested using Ubuntu 18.04 on Bandwagon VPS Hosting.
-It will likely work fine with other distributions and any other Cloud Services Providers, but some modifications may be needed.
+It will likely work fine with other Linux distributions and any other Cloud Services Providers, but some modifications may be needed.

 ## Table of Contents